 ATE takes complaints and appeals very seriously and applies the principles of fairness and justice to all complaints and appeals lodged by students.

-You can access the Feedback and Complaints Management Procedure here or in the Student Handbook.
+You can access the Complaints Procedure here or in the Student Handbook.

 You can access the Appeals Policy in the Student Handbook.